Open water diving

 Whether purpose-sunk as an artificial reef for scuba divers, or lost as the result of an accident, wrecks are fascinating windows to the past.
 Ships, airplanes and even cars are fascinating to explore and usually teem with aquatic life.
 Each wreck dive offers a chance for discovery, potentially unlocking a mystery or spying something others have missed.
 The PADI Wreck Diver Specialty course is popular because it offers rewarding adventures while observing responsible wreck diving practices.

 If you’re at least 15 years old and have earned a PADI Adventure Diver certification or higher, you can enroll in the Wreck Diver Specialty course.

-If you’ve earned the PADI Adventure Diver rating or higher, and you’re at least 15 years old, you can enroll in the Deep Diver course.
+If you have earned the PADI Adventure Diver rating or higher and you are at least 15 years old, you can enroll in the Deep Diver course.

 The PADI Enriched Air Diver course is PADI’s most popular specialty scuba course.
 Scuba diving with enriched air nitrox helps to get less decompression time, especially on repetitive scuba dives.
 If staying down longer and getting back in the water sooner sounds appealing, then do not hesitate to become an enriched air diver.
 If you are a PADI (Junior) Open Water Diver who is at least 12 years old, you can enroll in the Enriched Air Diver Specialty course.

 The necessary skills are not tough for most people to master.

 During scuba certification class, you’re taught the effects of increased water pressure and safe diving practices.